serokell/blog-posts/typescript-for-haskellers/article.md

 #### Tagless final eDSL

 Another way to implement an eDSL is [tagless final](https://serokell.io/blog/introduction-tagless-final).
-Moving from data type to type class we are able to implement the same logic.
+Moving from data type to type class, we are able to implement the same logic.

 Let's start with defining our type class.
-To do this, we need the already-mentioned `URIS`, which is a union of all 1-arity defined in `URItoKind`, and also already-mentioned `Kind`.
+To do this, we need the already-mentioned `URIS`, which is a union of all 1-arity defined in `URItoKind`, and also the already-mentioned `Kind`.

 ```typescript
 import { Kind, URIS } from "fp-ts/HKT";